haiwen/seafile-admin-docs/manual/config/sending_email.md

 **Note3**: About using SSL connection (using port 465)

 Port 587 is being used to establish a TLS connection and port 465 is being used to establish an SSL connection.
 Starting from Django 1.8, it supports both.
-Until version 5.1 Seafile only supported Django 1.5, which only supports TLS connections.
-If your email server only supports SSL connections and you are using a Seafile Server version below 5.1, you can find a workaround here: [django-smtp-ssl](https://github.com/bancek/django-smtp-ssl).

 ## Change the `sender` and `reply to` of email